oussema-trabelsi/django-blog/README.md

 # django-blog
 This is a user-friendly Django blog site with an intuitive admin panel.
-Bloggers can easily create, edit, and manage posts, including adding photos
+Bloggers can easily create, edit, and manage posts, including adding photos from the admin panel